Jillian Crooks

 Jillian Janis Geohagan Crooks (born 27 June 2006) is a Caymanian competitive swimmer.
 She is the Cayman Islands record holder in the 50 metre butterfly and 100 metre freestyle.
 She competed in the 100 metre freestyle at the 2020 Summer Olympics, placing 41st in the prelims heats.

 Background

-Following a brief residence in the United States state of Alaska in late 2021, she moved to Florida in 2022, where she trains for her swimming with Total Swimmer Aquatics, and she represents the Cayman Islands in international swimming competitions.
+Following a brief residence in the United States state of Alaska in late 2021, she moved to Florida in 2022, where she trains with Total Swimmer Aquatics, and represents the Cayman Islands in international swimming competitions.
 She has an older brother, Jordan Crooks, who is also a competitive swimmer.

 In 2022, Crooks committed to competing collegiately for the University of Tennessee swim team, the Tennessee Volunteers, starting in the autumn of 2024.